Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

-Still, designs that rank patients rather than stratifying them offer improved granularity and sizable efficiency gains.
-For example, \textit{extreme tail sampling (ETS)} designs focus on the extremes (i.e., tails) of the distribution, ranking the data by some value of interest and targeting patients with the smallest or largest values.
-To identify patients who are most informative not just about ALI ($X^*$ and $X$) but about its relationship to healthcare utilization ($Y$), \textit{residual sampling (RS)} is preferred \cite{Lin2013}.
-With measurement error, we begin by fitting the ``naive'' analysis model for $Y$ (i.e., using $X^*$ instead of $X$) to obtain estimates for the log ORs $\bbetahat^*$.
-Then, residuals for the naive model are computed for each patient $i$ ($i = 1, \dots, N$) as
+Designs ranking patients offer improved granularity and efficiency gains.
+For example, \textit{extreme tail sampling (ETS)} designs order patients by some value of interest and target those with the smallest or largest (most ``extreme'') values.
+To identify patients who are most informative to the healthcare utilization model, \textit{residual sampling (RS)} is preferred \cite{Lin2013}.
+We begin by fitting the ``naive'' analysis model, i.e., using standard logistic regression procedures with $Y$, $X^*$ (instead of $X$), and $Z$ to estimate the logORs $\bbetahat^*$ from the full sample.
+Then, we compute residuals for all patients as

-and used to rank the $N$ patients in the study.
-With logistic regression, the largest residuals $r_i^*$ (in magnitude) correspond to observations where the observed value $Y_i$ had a low predicted probability (Figure~\ref{diag-all-designs}E).
-The \textit{auditDesignR} package, available on GitHub at \url{www.github.com/sarahlotspeich/auditDesignR}, contains R functions to sample from all of these designs.
+and sample the $100$ patients with the most extreme residuals (Figure~\ref{diag-all-designs}E).
+The largest residuals (in magnitude) correspond to patients whose observed $Y_i$ had a low predicted probability.
+The \textit{auditDesignR} package contains R functions to sample from all of these designs \cite{auditDesignR}.